-E. The application, resolution of intent to nominate, or nomination shall indicate the parameters of the historic resource that is being nominated with specificity, including any related structures or landscape that is to be considered.
+E. The application shall indicate the parameters of the historic resource that is being nominated, specifying any related structures or landscape that is to be included for consideration.

-F. The owner of a historic resource proposed for designation may notify the Planning Director in writing of their consent, or withholding consent, to the proposed designation at any time after initiation and prior to a final designation by the Board.
+F. The owner of a historic resource proposed for designation may notify the Planning Director in writing of their support of, or objection to, the proposed designation any time after initiation, but prior to designation.

-G. A request to delete a listed resource from the Register will be initiated in the same manner and using the same procedure as was followed to nominate a potentially historic resource.
+G.A request to delete a listed resource from the Register will be initiated in the same manner and using the same procedure as was followed to nominate a potentially historic resource.
 The action shall result from new information, the discovery of earlier misinformation or change of original circumstances, conditions or factors that justified the designation.
-Notice of removal of a listed resource shall be sent to the same persons or other parties as set forth in Section 17.62.120.
+Notice of removal of a listed resource shall be sent to the same persons or other parties as set forth in Section 17.##.120 and the resolution shall be repealed or amended accordingly.

-17.62.090 Nominated Resource Protections Pending Final Decision
+17.##.090 Nominated Resource Protections Pending Final Decision

-A. Subject to the time limits set forth in Subsection B, any nominated resource proposed for consideration as a landmark or contributing resource shall be considered to be a landmark or contributing resource for purposes of 17.62.160 herein, and it shall be subject to the restrictions and protections of 17.62.160 as if it were a landmark or contributing resource.
-Any geographic area proposed for consideration as a historic preservation district shall be considered to be a historic preservation district for purposes of 17.62.160 herein, and the resources located within the proposed historic preservation district shall be subject to the restrictions of 17.62.160 as if they were located within a historic preservation district.
+A. Subject to the time limits set forth in Subsection B below, any nominated resource proposed for consideration as a landmark or contributing resource shall be considered to be a landmark or contributing resource for purposes of 17.##.160 herein, and it shall be subject to the restrictions and protections of 17.##.160 as if it were a landmark or contributing resource.
+Any geographic area proposed for consideration as a historic preservation district shall be considered to be a historic preservation district for purposes of 17.##.160 herein, and the resources located within the proposed historic preservation district shall be subject to the restrictions and protections of 17.##.160 herein, and the resources located within the proposed historic preservation district shall be subject to the restrictions and protections of 17.##.160 as if they were located within a historic preservation district.

-B. The restrictions of Subsection A shall apply for a period of one hundred eighty (180) days from the date of a nomination by the Board of Supervisors or adoption by the Commission of a resolution of intent to nominate a property as a landmark, a contributing resource or a property within a historic preservation district.
-After one hundred eighty (180) days have elapsed from the date of the initiation of designation, if the Board of Supervisors has not adopted an ordinance designating the nominated resource as a landmark, contributing resource or historic preservation district, the restrictions and protections established by Subsection A shall no longer apply unless the Board of Supervisors has adopted an ordinance to extend the one hundred eighty (180) day limit to consider the nomination.
+B. The restrictions of Subsection A above shall apply for a period of one hundred eighty (180) days from the date of adoption by the Commission of a resolution of intent to consider a nomination of a property as a landmark, a contributing resource or a property within a historic preservation district.
+After one hundred eighty (180) days have elapsed from the date of the resolution of intent, if the Board of Supervisors has not adopted an ordinance designating the nominated resource as a landmark, contributing resource or historic preservation district, the restrictions and protections established by Subsection A above shall no longer apply unless the Board of Supervisors has adopted an ordinance to extend the one hundred eighty (180) day limit to consider the nomination.

-C. Listed historic resources proposed for deletion from the Alameda County Register shall be subject to the restrictions and protections of 17.62.160 unless and until a final decision is made by the Board of Supervisors to delete the listed historic resources from the Alameda County Register.
+C. Listed historic resources proposed for deletion from the Alameda County Register shall be subject to the restrictions and protections of 17.##.160 unless and until a final decision is made by the Board of Supervisors to delete the listed historic resources from the Alameda County Register.

-17.62.100 Nomination Hearing by the Parks, Recreation and Historical Commission shall make a recommendation to the Board of Supervisors on the nomination or proposal.
+17.##.100 Nomination Hearing by the Parks, Recreation and Historical Commission conclusion of the hearing(s), the Commission shall make a recommendation to the Board of Supervisors on the nomination or proposal.

-The Commission shall conduct public hearings on nominations for designation on, or proposals for deletion from, the Alameda County Register.
-At the conclusion of hearings, the Commission
+The Commission shall conduct a public hearing or hearings on nominations for placement on the Alameda County Register and proposals for deletion from the Alameda County Register.
+At the